 - Use cloth diapers.

-- Because children are extra susceptible to the toxins in plastics, it is especially important to make sure your baby bottles, pacifiers, teething toys (or anything that ends up in your child’s mouth) are safe.
-Choose glass bottles with real rubber nipples, wood or cloth teethers, etc. (Find toxin-free baby products here)
+- Because children are extra susceptible to the toxins in plastics, choose glass bottles with real rubber nipples, wood or cloth teethers, etc.

 - Choose wood, cloth, steel and paper-based toys for your children over plastic, whenever possible.
 This is especially important while your kids are still young enough to put things in their mouths.
 See if you can get plastic toys like Legos second hand from eBay, Craigslist or other online outlets.

 - Replace your school-age child’s plastic lunchbox with a cloth or stainless steel one.
-There are many non-toxic lunchbox choices here, and most are great for adults, too!
+There are many non-toxic lunchbox choices, and most are great for adults, too!

 What other ways have you reduced the plastic in your life?
 Please comment below!